Spaz667/Learn_Python_2017/Uncle Barnie's Car Inventory/Documentation/Assignment_1.md

-> A programmer is the enablement of a business case.
+> A programmer is the enablement of a business use case.
 Therefore, a programmer must wear many hats.

 ---